learn-co-students/Phase_4_Client_Server_Communication_1_Activity/Readme.md

 3. Migrate

+4. Add your relationships in the show and ticket models

-4. Add these seeds to seeds.rb and create your seeds
+5. Add these seeds to seeds.rb and create your seeds
 ```
 Show.create(date:DateTime.strptime("08/01/2021 16:00", "%m/%d/%Y %H:%M"),artist:'skrillex', all_ages:true)